 A new train called "Linx" is a more sophisticated design, completed in 2004, it has similar seating to the Snake.

 These units have special features possibly unique in New Zealand railway engineering such as the use of hydraulic transmission and special designs for safe operation on the sharp curves and steep grades.
 The trains are also fitted with modern air-type braking, air operated track sanding and centre-mounted diesel engines.
 The "Snake" and "Linx" can accommodate up to 36 people each, which is a modern tour bus load.

 Work train with "Elephant" locomotion

-There are five major viaducts and five reversing points up the main line as well as two horseshoe spirals, on the route to the present summit.
-The double deck viaduct is unique.
+There are five major bridges, five reversing points, as well as two horseshoe spirals on the main line route to the present summit.
+The double deck bridge is unique.
 In a return trip on the railway, trains pass over it four times in different directions on both levels.
-The two levels are connected by a spiral all in very rugged, forested terrain.
-The main span is 14 m long an total length of the upper level is 46 m.
-Its construction took two years.
+The two levels are connected by a spiral, all in very rugged forested terrain.
+The main span is 14 metres long and the total length of the upper level is 46 metres.
+Construction took two years.

-The Terminal building, the "Eyefull Tower" at 165 m above sea level offers wide panoramic views over the island-studded Hauraki Gulf and valleys covered in native forest.
+The "Eyefull Tower" building at the half way piont is 165 metres above sea level and offers wide panoramic views over the island-studded Hauraki Gulf and valleys covered in native forest.